osmandapp/web/main/docs/user/personal/tracks.md

 </Tabs>

 You can delete a folder with all the tracks it contains.
 To do this:
-- Tap on the three-dot menu of the folder you want to delete.
+- Tap the three-dot menu of the folder you want to delete.
 - At the bottom of the menu, find the Delete Folder option.
 - **NOTE** that this action is irreversible.